-

 Conservative global

 cancer statistics.
-It is

-with cancer.
+cancer.

-Hyperthermia is often
+Hyperthermia is often combined with

-combined with conventional protocols to
+conventional protocols to target cancer -

-target cancer - sarcomas, skin tumors and
+sarcomas, skin tumors and carcinomas of

-carcinomas of the breasts, prostate,
+the breasts, prostate, ovaries, lung,

-ovaries, lung, stomach and skin.
-The
+stomach and skin.
+The temperature of the

-elevated by far infrared heat energy -
+cancer tissue is elevated by far infrared

-approximately 107 to 113 degree range - to
+heat energy - approximately 107 to 113

-weaken malignant cells.
+degree range - to weaken malignant cells.

 History Of